Raspberry Pi Shopping List

 A monitor and cable: The Raspberry Pi video output is in HDMI format.
 If your school has HDMI monitors, you're good to go!
 Just plug the HDMI cable into the Raspberry Pi.
 If money is burning a hole in your pocket, you can get a 20" HDMI monitor for $75.
 Bigger ones will cost more.
 You'll also need an HDMI cable for about $7.
 For the Pi 4, you need a cable with a micro HDMI connector on one end and a regular HDMI connector on the other.

 Parts!
 The whole point of the Raspberry Pi is for kids to build stuff; otherwise, it's just another computer.
-An education parts kit for about $20 will let students experiment with LEDs, a pushbutton, a buzzer, a couple of sensors, and other material.
+An education parts kit for about $23 will let students experiment with LEDs, a pushbutton, a buzzer, a couple of sensors, and other material.
 You probably want to consider these to be expendable and plan on buying new kits every year or two.
-Low Voltage Labs makes a similar parts pack, available through Amazon, without the temperature and motion sensors.
+Our friends at Low Voltage Labs make a similar parts pack, available through Amazon, without the temperature and motion sensors.

 A case, maybe?
 You can find many cases for the Raspberry Pi, and most starter kits include a case.
 You don't need it.
 If your students are building stuff, they'll work with the Raspberry Pi out of the case anyway.
 Instead, pick up a plastic storage box like these for two dollars or so each or see what the Container Store has.
 (If you want to store cables, too, you'll need a bigger box.)
 You probably want to put each Raspberry Pi and its SD card in an anti-static bag for storage.
 Twelve bucks will get more than you can ever use!